rossweinstein/readability/README.md

 String title = text.getTitle();
 Map<String, Double> results = text.getResults();
 ```
-The results will be a map with these keys:
+The results will be a Map with these keys:
 * words
 * sentences
 * letters